NHI Decision Day, NHI News

 — Eric Ponce (@airack_ponce) May 5, 2018

-— celissa pena. (@celissa_11) May 4, 2018
+— celissa peña (@celissa_11) May 4, 2018

 — NHI News (@nhi_news) May 4, 2018

-And here were some Instagram standouts:
+And here was our Instagram roundup:

 Even though the official day has passed, graduating seniors can still participate using the #NHIDecisionDay hashtag — and next year’s graduating seniors should mark Friday, May 3, 2019 down, when we look to see where those graduating seniors — many preparing for college via this summer’s trio of Collegiate World Series programs — will be headed.